tommytt427/tommytt427.github.io/_projects/turing-complete/index.md

 ---

 ## Guide Overview {#overview}
-Welcome to my comprehensive walkthrough of Turing Complete, a game about building a computer from basic logic gates all the way up to a functioning CPU.
+Welcome to my comprehensive walkthrough of Turing Complete, a game about building a computer from basic logic gates to a functioning CPU.
 This guide will take you through my solutions and explanations for each major section of the game.

 ## Learning Path {#progression}
 The guide follows the game's natural progression: